 Currently, United American only offers Medicare Supplement plans.
 Currently, they do not offer Medicare Advantage or Part D prescription drug plans.
 Medicare supplement insurance is designed to fill in the gaps left by traditional Medicare.
 It provides coverage for areas where it lacks, such as deductibles and copayments but not coinsurance.

 Medicare is a great program for eligible beneficiaries who need assistance with their medical expenses.
-There are 10 different policies lettered A-N. Each one provides its own set of benefits that are standardized by the federal government.
+There are 10 different policies, lettered A-N. Each one provides its own set of benefits that the federal government standardizes.
 This means benefits won’t change between carriers.

 The below states have limited letter plan options through United American:

 The most popular letter plans include Plan G, Plan N, and for those eligible, Plan F. If you became eligible for Medicare after 2020, you’re considered newly eligible.
-This means you cannot enroll in Plan F. If you fall in this category, Plan G will get you the most benefits.
+This means you cannot enroll in Plan F. If you fall in this category, Plan G will benefit you most.

 The only cost-sharing you’ll have with Plan G outside the monthly premium is the Part B deductible.
-Currently, the Part B deductible is $233.
-With Plan N, you’ll have small copays to pay at the doctors’ office and hospital.
+Currently, the Part B deductible is $240.
+With Plan N, you’ll have small copays to pay at the doctor’s office and hospital.
 However, your monthly premium will be significantly lower.